VAIJ-TEJAS/Articles/Advanced_Tkinter/draft4.md

 Let's delve into the concept using an example of Linear Regression applied to predict outcomes for the Diabetes dataset:

-    import tkinter as tk
-    from tkinter import ttk     #for themed widgets import matplotlib.pyplot as plt
+    import matplotlib.pyplot as plt
     from sklearn.datasets import load_diabetes
     from sklearn.model_selection import train_test_split